Dossier

 First used in India, its name comes from the Greek Ἰνδικόν (Indikón), and means “product of India.”
 This precious blue pigment was known for its rarity and value, so much so that it was used as a currency of exchange in some economies.

-From India to Egypt, passing through Africa and Europe, the history of indigo has influenced the fashion and textile practices of numerous civilizations.
+From India to Egypt, passing through Africa and Europe, indigo has influenced the fashion and textile practices of numerous civilizations.
 For the Egyptians it symbolized divinity and immortality and was used to color the bandages of mummies, while in Africa it was employed in ceremonial textiles.

 Indigo is also the color that characterizes the nomadic population of the Tuareg, the “blue men” who live mainly in the Sahara and Sahel.